Your Order Has Been Placed.

 MoistureShield Offers Superior Protection from Pests

 As we mentioned, modern composite decking is generally not an attractive material for pests.
 Termites find it terribly unappetizing, while carpenter bees, rats and squirrels are much more attracted to other materials.
 However, MoistureShield takes this one step further to make it even more unappealing to these creepy-crawlies and other harmful situations.
-With our proprietary Solid Core technology at the foundation of every board, we provide a product that fights damage not only from insects and pests, but also from moisture and rot.
+With our solid core technology at the foundation of every board, we provide a product that fights damage not only from insects and pests, but also from moisture and rot.
 Being an unsavory material to all of these destructive elements is what we’re all about.
 The result is a long lasting, low-maintenance decking material specially engineered to last for years to come.

 So, if you’re considering a new deck and are looking for maintenance free, pest- and harmful-element-resistant material, consider our composite decking.
 Visit our product page and check out the wide range of MoistureShield products and find the perfect one for your deck.